 When I visited my doctor, they prescribed hydroquinone, a topical cream, to reduce my dark spots.
-While this did help, I discovered skincare products worked just as good and were far less expensive.
-Plus, they had fewer side-effects and adverse reactions.
+While this did help, I discovered skincare products worked just as well and were far less expensive.
+Plus, they had fewer side effects and adverse reactions.

 For instance, you can try a good Dark Spot Corrector formulated to treat and lighten your dark spots.
-They contain power and effective ingredients that penetrate deeply into the skin to remove them.
+They contain powerful and effective ingredients that penetrate deeply into the skin to remove them.

 Typically, they remove acne scars, dark spots, age spots, freckles, and sunspots to give you an even, bright skin tone.

 More so, they remove acne scars, dark spots, age spots, freckles, and sunspots to give you an even, bright skin tone.
 You can also try using azelaic acid, corticosteroids, kojic acid retinoids, such as tretinoin, or skincare containing vitamin C.

 Additionally, cosmetic procedures like laser therapy, intense pulsed light, chemical peels, and microdermabrasion have great success.
 You can try a microdermabrasion treatment you can do at home too.
 These treatments are very successful in treating hyperpigmentation.

 To summarize, hyperpigmentation is not an especially dangerous thing to deal with.
 And it can be a challenge for people to live with.
 After all, it does affect our vanity and that’s saying a lot.